LDAP authentication for database cluster access

 host all all 0.0.0.0/0 ldap ldapserver="ldap-server.default.svc.cluster.local" ldapscheme="ldap" ldapprefix="uid=" ldapsuffix=",dc=example,dc=org"

-Bind and Search mode configuration
+Bind-and-search mode configuration

 The following parameters are required when using search+bind mode: